Are you a participant?

 In particular, it can be a huge mistake if you call Vietnamese New Year Chinese New Year and vice versa, but you can call it Lunar New Year for both countries.
 The misunderstanding might originate from the fact that their cultures were historically influenced by Chinese culture, especially Japanese, Korean, Vietnamese and Mongolian.

-South Asian cultures like Vietnam (Tet), Korea (Seollal), Mongolia (Tsagaan Sar), Tibet (Losar) celebrate Lunar New Year, but adapt the festival with their own customs and traditions.
+South Asian cultures like Vietnam (Tet), Korea (Seollal), Mongolia (Tsagaan Sar), Tibet (Losar) celebrate the Lunar New Year, but adapt the festival with their own customs and traditions.
 So Lunar New Year is a broader term comprising various regional celebrations.

 Then there’s Chinese New Year, which specifically honours traditions from China, Hong Kong and Taiwan.
 You’ll find a major focus on family and remembering ancestors.
 Things like giving red envelopes “lai see” for good fortune, eating auspicious foods, and lighting firecrackers.
 It really embraces that Chinese heritage.

 There are many more interesting facts about other countries celebrating New Year that you can explore by yourself.
-And if you want to learn more about the Chinese New Year, let’s start with the trivial quiz: 20 Chinese New Year Questions & Answers right away.
+And if you want to learn more about the Chinese New Year, let's start with the trivial quiz: 20 Chinese new year questions & answers right away.

 You have the universal New Year that follows the Gregorian calendar, celebrating the start of a year on January 1st each year.
 Lunar New Year follows the lunar calendar.
 How about Solar New Year?